- Das Institut

 A Certificate of Attendance will be awarded to all those completing the course.

-Please complete the ONLINE APPLICATION FORM (submission will re-open at the beginning of 2020)
+Please complete the ONLINE APPLICATION FORM (submission now open until 1st June 2020)

 General admission: 1100 €/900 € (Early Bird Registration)